Japanese drugmaker Takeda cuts full-year loss forecast

-TOKYO (Reuters) - Takeda Pharmaceutical Co Ltd (4502.T) said on Thursday its half-year profit fell by 70%, and the company trimmed its estimate for a full-year loss.
+TOKYO (Reuters) - Takeda Pharmaceutical (4502.T) trimmed its full-year loss forecast on strong sales of its core drugs and progress in its consolidation with Shire Plc.

-Japan’s biggest drugmaker posted an operating profit of 50.3 billion yen ($463 million) for the six months through September, compared with a profit of 172 billion yen a year earlier.
-Sales increased 89 percent to 1.66 trillion yen as the company absorbed the operations of Shire Plc.

-For the full year ending March 2020, the company expects an operating loss of 110 billion yen.
+Operating loss for the full year ending March 2020 will be 110 billion yen ($1.02 billion), Takeda said Thursday, posting results for the first half.
 That compares with its previous estimate for a loss of 166 billion yen and an average estimate of a 102.99 billion yen loss in a poll of 11 analysts by Refinitiv.

+Takeda chief executive officer Christophe Weber said strong performance of the company’s 14 global brands along with cost savings from the merger contributed to the improved forecast.

+“It’s not easy to integrate such two large companies, but we are very pleased that we are on track,” Weber said at a press briefing in Tokyo.

 Japan’s biggest drugmaker surprised markets in May when it reversed its full-year profit forecast to a loss, citing costs associated with its $59 billion takeover of Ireland-based Shire.